harness/developer-hub/docs/continuous-integration/use-ci/run-tests/set-up-test-intelligence.md

 If you get errors related to code coverage for Python:

 * If you included [Build Arguments](#build-arguments), these don't need coverage flags (`--cov` or `coverage`).
 * You don't need to install coverage tools in [Pre-Command](#pre-command).

-These are already included.
+### Ruby

+Test Intelligence results can be inaccurate for Ruby repos using dynamically generated code or Rails apps using [Spring](https://github.com/rails/spring).